“I tried to capture the spirit of the thing.” —The famous line from grizzled hockey writer Dickie Dunn in the 1977 movie “Slap Shot”

 - Photographer/collaborator Phil Hossack and I will be producing an ekphrastic Manitoba artbook in the post-Covid future.
 This venture was originally supported in part by a MAC | CAM “Create” grant.
 Although some progress was made, and even with a six-month extension, Covid effectively erased our ability to travel and meet with people and so this project will be shelved until we are able to re-group and complete the other work which Phil and I poured ourselves into during our Covid isolation.

-I am a three-time Pushcart Prize nominee, a finalist in The Writers’ Guild of Canada’s 2021 Short Prose Competition for Emerging Writers, and the 2022 Humber Literary Review/Creative Nonfiction Collective Canada-wide contest, and a shortlisted finalist in the 2022 J.F.
-Powers Prize for Short Fiction.
+I am a three-time Pushcart Prize nominee, a finalist in The Writers’ Guild of Canada’s 2021 Short Prose Competition for Emerging Writers, and the 2022 Humber Literary Review/Creative Nonfiction Collective Canada-wide contest, a shortlisted finalist in the 2022 J.F.
+Powers Prize for Short Fiction and the Second Runner-up in The 2022 PULP Literature Raven Short Story Contest.

 * * *